Pilgrim Tercentenary Half Dollar (1920 – 1921)

 (The Landing of the Pilgrims at Plymouth Rock.)

 The reverse depicts the Mayflower in full sail in the ocean, heading left.
 Surrounding the coin at the periphery is “PILGRIM TERCENTENARY CELEBRATION” with the dates “1620 – 1920” below.
-The coin is often struck weakly and is plagued by both die cracks and die breaks in the lettering and in the sails especially.
+The coin was often struck weakly and is plagued by both die cracks and die breaks in the lettering and in the sails.
+Critics point out that the coin’s reverse shows the Mayflower carrying a “flying jib,” a triangular sail not yet adopted when the Pilgrims arrived in 1620.

 Explore More On APMEX